strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides.md

 ## v4 stable guides

-:::note Upcoming migration guides
+::: callout 🚧 Upcoming migration guides
 This section is still a work in progress.
 Each of the 3 planned migration guides (i.e. plugins, code and data migration guides) will be released separately.
+In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
 :::

 Migrating from v3.6.9 to v4.0.4 revolves around 3 topics: